Robust Transfer Learning with Unreliable Source Data: General Convergence Results

 To incorporate the vast literature of traditional statistical learning into our framework, we present a result that directly bounds the signal transfer risk $\xi(\hat{f}^P)$ in terms of the excess risk of the source distribution.
 This result involves a more refined version of the signal transfer risk, and more significantly, does not rely on any concentration property often required by plug-in rules.

 Some additional assumptions are needed.
-Condition \ref{con:absolutelyContinuity} ensures the boundedness of the Radon-Nikodym derivative $\frac{dQ_X}{dP_X}$.
-It ensures that $P_X$ is sufficiently large enough to learn every point in $\Omega$ relative to $Q_X$.
+Condition \ref{con:absolutelyContinuity} ensures the boundedness of the Radon-Nikodym derivative \(\frac{dQ_X}{dP_X}\) over \(\Omega \cap \Omega_P\).
+This ensures that the source distribution provides enough coverage over \(\Omega \cap \Omega_P\) to enable accurate learning of every point over the common supporting region relative to \(Q_X\).

 \begin{condition}[Absolutely Continuity] $Q_X$ is absolutely continuous with respect to $P_X$.
-Moreover, there exists some constant $M>0$ such that the Radon-Nikodym derivative satisfies $\frac{dQ_X}{dP_X}(x)\leq M$ for any $x\in\Omega$. \end{condition} Denote all such marginal distribution pairs $(Q_X,P_X)$ that satisfy Condition \ref{con:absolutelyContinuity} with parameter $M>0$ by $\mathcal{A}(M)$.
+Moreover, there exists some constant $M>0$ such that the Radon-Nikodym derivative satisfies $\frac{dQ_X}{dP_X}(x)\leq M$ for any $x\in\Omega\cap \Omega_P$. \end{condition} Denote all such marginal distribution pairs $(Q_X,P_X)$ that satisfy Condition \ref{con:absolutelyContinuity} with parameter $M>0$ by $\mathcal{A}(M)$.
+We are in a position to present the upper bound for the signal transfer risk with respect to the target distribution in terms of the source excess risk.

-In other words, the source distribution provides enough coverage over the space $\Omega$ to enable accurate learning of the target distribution.
-It is worth noting that Condition \ref{con:absolutelyContinuity} implicitly implies that $\Omega$ is a subset of $\Omega_P$.

-Now we are in a position to present the upper bound for the signal transfer risk with respect to the target distribution in terms of the source excess risk.

 \begin{theorem} Define the source excess risk as Then, the signal transfer risk satisfies

 \end{theorem}

 Although the result may be sub-optimal when $\gamma<1$ and additionally requires that $(Q,P)\in\mathcal{A}(M)$, Theorem \ref{thm:STRgeneral} shows that the signal transfer risk can be bounded by the source excess risk $\varepsilon_P$, and inherits the performance and possible consistency with respect to classification on the source data.
 As long as $\hat{f}^P$ learns the source distribution sufficiently well, the signal transfer risk will converges faster than the rate obtained with only the target data, namely, $\delta_Q^{1+\alpha}$.